m7thon/tom/research/README.md

 * The **POMDP benchmarks** are provided ready to use in a json format.
 To re-create:
   + Install `zmdp` from `https://github.com/trey0/zmdp.git`
   + Edit `ZMDP_LIB_DIR` and `ZMDP_INCLUDE_DIR` in the `Makefile` to point to the correct locations
-  + Run `make pomdps` to obtain the original POMDP files, compile `pomdp_to_json` and convert the POMDPs to json format
+  + Run `make pomdps` to obtain the original POMDP files, compile `pomdp_to_json` and convert the POMDPs to json
-* Run the `Synthetic OOM Benchmarks` jupyter notebook to compute the **OOM benchmarks**.
+* The **OOM benchmarks** are provided ready to use.
+To re-create, run the `Synthetic OOM Benchmarks` jupyter notebook.
 This also generates the figure `oom_benchmark_selection.pdf` and gives some information about the OOM benchmarks.
 Computation time is ~1.5 hours on my laptop.

 ### 2. Comparison of various learning settings